Jason Lee (missionary): Early life

 Jason Lee was the youngest of fourteen siblings.
 At the age of 13 Lee was self-supporting, converted to Methodism at 23 and later attended the Wilbraham Wesleyan Academy.
 While studying there, he became friends with Osman Baker and graduated in 1830.
 Between 1830 and 1832 he was minister in the Stanstead area and taught school.
-Lee had applied to the London-based Wesleyan Missionary Society to proselytize to the First Nations of Canada but his application wasn't processed as Richard Watson, the secretary had died.
+Lee had applied to the London-based Wesleyan Missionary Society to proselytize to the First Nations of Canada but his application wasn't processed as Richard Watson, the secretary, had died.

 Missionary

 In 1832, four men of the Nez Perce and Bitterroot Salish or Flathead tribe journeyed to St. Louis and requested from resident William Clark for someone to bring the "Book of Heaven", prophesied in a vision, to the Salish people.
 An account was editorialized by the Christian Advocate and Journal the subsequent year, calling upon its readers to send preachers to the Rocky Mountains and beyond.
-The article quickly was given the attention of Wilbur Fisk, President of the Wesleyan University, who tabled a proposal for the Methodist Church to establish a presence among the Salish.
+The article quickly was given the attention of Willbur Fisk, President of the Wesleyan University, who tabled a proposal for the Methodist Church to establish a presence among the Salish.
 Jason Lee, a former student of Fisk, and his nephew Daniel volunteered for service in the planned mission among the Flathead Indians.

 Arrangements were made with Nathaniel Wyeth for the small missionary group to travel with his party.
 In early 1834 the combined group departed from Independence, Missouri.
 Lee didn't refrain from judging and comparing the various native cultures along the Columbia River basin while en route west.
 He found the Walla Walla in particular "far more filthy and indolent than the Kioos Cayuse."
 The close to two thousand mile trek ended at the Hudson's Bay Company's (HBC) fur trading station of Fort Vancouver, where the missionaries wintered.
 During their stay there Chief Factor John McLoughlin advised against creating a mission in interior Flathead land and instead recommended the nearby Willamette Valley.
 Lee eventually settled on a location northwest of the present site of Salem, Oregon.
 There he found about a dozen French-Canadian settlers who previously had been employed by the HBC, in addition to their native wives and children.